hubbleui/framework/docs/01_getting-started/03_installation.md

 @import '~frontbx/scss/variables';
 ```

-Alternatively, you may use FrontBx's ready-to-use CSS by simply adding this line to your project's entry point:
+Alternatively, you can use FrontBx's ready-to-use CSS by simply adding this line to your project's entry point:

 ```JavaScript
 import 'frontbx/dist/css/frontbx.bundle.min.css';